Chaloner Ogle: Early career

-Promoted to commander on 24 November 1703, Ogle was given command of the sloop HMS San Antonio which had been captured from Captain William Kidd.
-He transferred to the command of sixth-rate HMS Deal Castle in April 1705; his ship was captured by three French ships off Ostend in July 1706 in an action during the War of the Spanish Succession but he was acquitted at the subsequent court-martial and he was then given command of the sixth-rate HMS Queenborough.
+Promoted to master and commander on 24 November 1703, Ogle was given command of the sloop-of-war HMS San Antonio which had been captured from William Kidd.
+He transferred to the command of sixth-rate HMS Deal Castle in April 1705; his ship was captured by three French ships off Ostend in July 1706 in an action during the War of the Spanish Succession but he was acquitted at the subsequent court-martial and then given command of the sixth-rate HMS Queenborough.
 Promoted to captain on 14 March 1708, Ogle was given command of the fifth-rate in the Mediterranean where he took several prizes.
 He then transferred to the fourth-rate HMS Plymouth and then to the fourth-rate HMS Worcester both in the Baltic Sea.

-Ogle was given command of the fourth-rate HMS Swallow in March 1719 and saw action against the pirate fleet of Bartholomew Roberts in the Battle of Cape Lopez in February 1722.
-Ogle spotted three of Roberts' ships at anchor and initially pretended to flee: the pirate ship Ranger under Captain James Skyrme gave pursuit and was captured by HMS Swallow.
-Ogle then went after Roberts' flagship Royal Fortune which was anchored at Cape Lopez: Roberts tried to escape but Royal Fortune received a broadside from HMS Swallow as she passed and Roberts was killed in the action.
+Ogle was given command of the fourth-rate HMS Swallow in March 1719 and saw action against the Welsh pirate Bartholomew Roberts in the Battle of Cape Lopez on 10 February 1722.
+Ogle spotted three of Roberts' ships at anchor on 5 February and initially pretended to flee: the pirate ship Ranger under James Skyrme gave pursuit and was captured by Swallow.
+Ogle returned and went after Roberts' flagship Royal Fortune, which was anchored at Cape Lopez, on 10 February: Roberts tried to escape but Royal Fortune received a broadside from HMS Swallow as she passed and Roberts was killed in the action.
 Ogle was appointed a Knight Companion of the Order of the Bath in April 1723, the only British naval officer to be honoured specifically for his actions against pirates.
 The action was to prove a turning point in the war against the pirates and many consider the death of Roberts to mark the end of the Golden Age of Piracy.

 Ogle was given command of the third-rate HMS Burford in the Channel Fleet in 1729 and of third-rate HMS Edinburgh in the Mediterranean in 1732.
-Promoted to commodore later that year he became Commander-in-Chief of the Jamaica Station with his broad pennant in the fourth-rate HMS Kingston.
+Promoted to commodore later that year he became commander-in-chief of the Jamaica Station, flying his broad pennant in the fourth-rate HMS Kingston.